 - a.
 Metal or hardwood (such as oak) in general research and teaching laboratories where humidity and temperature will be controlled, where casework maintenance is not a factor, and where planned laboratory activities are unlikely to cause flammable, corrosive or toxic substances to be absorbed into or corrode the surface. - b.
-Plastic laminate in storage and workrooms requiring base or wall storage of equipment and where appropriate color matches are desired.
-Only non-combustible and non-reactive laminates may be used where flammable, corrosive, or reactive materials are stored or used. - 2.
-Base cabinets.

-Base cabinets shall be in accordance with the plans and elevation drawings as to size, location, door and drawer configuration.

-- a.
-Knee space panels shall be used to enclose the rear portions of an area under an apron rail and between base cabinets to enclose the plumbing space or to shield between opposing assemblies, as in peninsular or island assemblies, and shall be secured with grommets and screws. - b.
-Scribes shall be used where casework or filler panels abut walls, columns, pilasters or other casework. - c.
-Filler panels shall be provided to enclose spaces between casework and abutting surfaces. - d.
+Plastic laminate shall not be permitted for laboratory work surfaces in any new or renovated laboratory space.
+An exception will be made for student work desks and computer stations. - 2.
+Base cabinets. - a.
+Base cabinets shall be in accordance with the plans and elevation drawings as to size, location, door and drawer configuration. - b.
+Knee space panels shall be used to enclose the rear portions of an area under an apron rail and between base cabinets to enclose the plumbing space or to shield between opposing assemblies, as in peninsular or island assemblies, and shall be secured with grommets and screws. - c.
+Scribes shall be used where casework or filler panels abut walls, columns, pilasters or other casework. - d.
+Filler panels shall be provided to enclose spaces between casework and abutting surfaces.

+- e.
 Casework shall be constructed with a flush-lipped overlap on all four sides of doors and drawers. - 3.
 Wall cases. - a.
-Wall cases shall have wood-framed glass sliding doors and be in accordance with the plans and elevation drawings as to size and location.
+Wall cases shall have wood-framed glass sliding doors and be in accordance with the plans and elevation drawings as to size and location. - b.

-- b.
 Bypass stops shall be included on all sliding doors. - 4.
 Storage cases. - a.
 Storage cases shall have doors and shall be in accordance with the plans and elevation drawings as to size and location. - b.
 Bypass stops shall be included on all sliding doors. - 5.
-Reagent racks.
+Reagent racks and shelving.